 Once upon a time, I had a wardrobe so big that I turned my entire guest bedroom into a closet.
-I had floor to ceiling Ikea built-ins and custom racking to house my enormous shoe collection (well over 100 pairs!).
+I had floor-to-ceiling Ikea built-ins and custom racking to house my enormous shoe collection (well over 100 pairs!).

 And that was just one room in my house.
-My kitchen cupboards were brimming with op-shop finds, and an assortment of dinnerware (for the parties I dreamed of hosting but, of course, never did because my house was such a cluttered mess).
+My kitchen cupboards were brimming with op-shop finds and an assortment of dinnerware (for the parties I dreamed of hosting but, of course, never did because my house was such a cluttered mess).

 There were also plastic storage tubs everywhere, piled in corners and under the stairs.
-I’d moved several times with these boxes and honestly, I don’t even know what they contained.
+I’d moved several times with these boxes, and honestly, I don’t even know what they contained.
 Still, I wasn’t ready to let go.
 Instead, I would “organise” by periodically moving them from one room to the other.

-I’m sharing this because I know that at some point, things got out of control and now, you feel paralysed.
-You want something different for your home and your life but you have absolutely no idea how or where to begin.
+I’ve walked in your shoes, and I know that at some point, things got out of control, and now, you feel paralysed.
+You want something different for your home and life, but you have absolutely no idea how or where to begin.

-How To Start Decluttering When You’re Overwhelmed
+How To Start Decluttering When Overwhelmed With Stuff

 The first thing to know is that feeling stressed and overwhelmed is usually less about how much clutter you have and more about your confidence in dealing with it.
 Believe it or not, this is good news.

 Why?
 Because decluttering is a skill.
-You might not feel capable now but that doesn’t mean you won’t get there eventually.
+You might not feel capable now, but that doesn’t mean you won’t get there eventually.
 It’s like learning to drive.
 At one point, it probably felt completely unnatural and overwhelming to sit behind the wheel of a car.
 But now, it’s second nature.

 Have faith that not knowing what to do is natural at first.
 Don’t beat yourself up or compare your progress to others.
 Instead, give yourself permission to learn and make mistakes.

 Embracing a beginner’s mind will help you overcome the paralysis, so you can find the courage to get started.
 Then try these five simple steps that will help you declutter your home, even when you’re overwhelmed with too much stuff.

 You’d turn the water off at the source.

 Of course, you’d want to clean up the mess ASAP, but it’s obvious that there’s no point in cleaning while water is pouring out everywhere.
 The same logic applies to decluttering your home.

 Sit down and take 10 minutes to reflect on the shopping you’ve done in the last month.
 If you use a debit or credit card, it’s helpful to review your statements.
-What are you buying and is it contributing to your clutter?
+What are you buying, and is it contributing to your clutter?